DragonSteak/Vit-Stegnogan/Image_Sgan/Readme.md

 This is the original Stegnogan Model the Vit Stegnogan model is based on.
 This folder contains the training, encoder, decoder architeture along with the backend that was used to connect the model.
+Added original notebook containing the whole code for experimenting